FreeCodeCampTrondheim/BaWoEngine/README.md

+#	Golden Hands - From Nowhere to Anywhere

-    ARCHITECTURAL DESCRIPTION:
+##  ARCHITECTURAL DESCRIPTION:

     Game Manager
-    - instantiates central objects
+    * instantiates central objects
-    - controls speed and ticks of the game
+    * controls speed and ticks of the game
-    - runs UpdateBehaviour on AI, and UpdateData on Data Bank
+    * runs UpdateBehaviour on AI, and UpdateData on Data Bank

     AI Engines
-    - define and create a set of options for each tick of the game
+    * define and create a set of options for each tick of the game
-    - chooses an option at a time, but makes a variable amount of choices after each other
+    * chooses an option at a time, but makes a variable amount of choices after each other

     Entities
-    - define non-relational data about in-game entities
+    * define non-relational data about in-game entities

     Data Bank
-    - define relational data
+    * define relational data
-    - stores all data and gives easy access to it, either directly or for iteration
+    * stores all data and gives easy access to it, either directly or for iteration

     Player
-    - defines all possible responses to user actions, like retrieving data and applying choices
+    * defines all possible responses to user actions, like retrieving data and applying choices
-    - defines all automated tasks done for the user
+    * defines all automated tasks done for the user
-    - includes searching, various information feeds, character creation, user choices and so forth
+    * includes searching, various information feeds, character creation, user choices and so forth

-	MENTAL NOTES:
+##	MENTAL NOTES:
 	Situations need to have an origin
 		- can be:
 			- character (also includes specification of which)